paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-052-water-infrastructure-finance-and-innovation.md

 (2) **Recommendations** — The report under paragraph (1) shall include—

-  (A) an evaluation of the impacts (if any) of the limitation under [section 3907(a)(5) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section3907/a/5&num=0&edition=prelim) on the ability of eligible entities to finance water infrastructure projects under this chapter;
+  (A) an evaluation of the impacts (if any) of the limitation under section 3907(a)(5) 11 See References in Text note below. of this title on the ability of eligible entities to finance water infrastructure projects under this chapter;

   (B) a recommendation as to whether the objectives of this chapter would be best served—